Urban Stead Cheesemakers, East Walnut Hills

 Perched on the edge of downtown and at the foot of historic Mt.
 Adams, the contemporary condominium of Judi Cettel and Jim Raphael is the creation of award-winning architect John Senhauser.
 A glass jewel box, with spectacular views of the river and downtown, this home is the perfect place to lift and warm your spirits on a gloomy, wintery Sunday afternoon.
 Wine, beer, and soft drinks accompany a selection of hors d’oeuvres and sweets.

-Order Tickets for Salon 6
+Registration for Salon 6 is now closed!

 Tamara Harkavy, CEO and Artistic Director, Artworks; BLINK Leadership Team and

 Andrew Salzbrun, Managing Partner, AGAR; Partner/Creative Director, BLINK

 Wonder-lit, art-fueled and awe-inspiring, BLINK is unique, innovative, and reaches beyond Cincinnati to a national and international audience.
 Back for an encore in October 2019, BLINK Future City will be sky-high light spectacles, street art, murals, and live performances, with parties along the way.
 It will cover 20 blocks, from The Banks, through Downtown and OTR to Findlay Market.
 And this time lights will span the Roebling Bridge into Covington.
 BLINK will bring emerging and renowned artists to Cincinnati to collaborate with the talented creatives who call this city home.
 Buildings will be painted with light through projection mapping.
 Murals will dazzle and street installations will amaze.
 Hear Andrew Salzbrun, the mastermind behind BLINK, and Tamara Harkavy, who plays a significant role in reviewing proposals and selecting the participating artists.